southwick-associates/workflow/github-vignettes/setup-project.md

 ## 1. Create Project

-Make an [RStudio Project](https://r4ds.had.co.nz/workflow-projects.html).
-In RStudio: File > New Project.
+Make an [RStudio Project](https://r4ds.had.co.nz/workflow-projects.html) (in RStudio: File > New Project).
 I suggest checking "Create a git repository" in case you want to use version control (and it will also set you up for placing the project on Github).
 If you're new to Git, there is a [nice intro chapter](http://r-pkgs.had.co.nz/git.html) in Hadley Wickham's R packages book.

 ![](img/my-project.png)